📝 Exercise M1.03

 adult_census = pd.read_csv("../datasets/adult-census.csv")

-We will first split our dataset to have the target separated from the data used to train our predictive model.
+We first split our dataset to have the target separated from the data used to train our predictive model.

 target_name = "class"